General Information About Gastroparesis

 This investigation is usually done during fasting to assess the migrating motor complex (MMC), which helps in differentiating between neuropathic and myopathy gastroparesis.

-Antroduedenal manometry, as the name implies, works by measuring the intraluminal pressure in the antrum, pylorus and duodenal areas.
+Antroduodenal manometry, as the name implies, works by measuring the intraluminal pressure in the antrum, pylorus and duodenal areas.
 Monitoring for 5 to 8 hours is usually needed.
-In myopathic disease, patients have low amplitude antral MMCs while in diabetic neuropathy the amplitude is normal but there is poor correlation between the three regions; the antrum, pylorus and duodenal.
+In myopathic disease, patients have low amplitude antral MMCs while, in diabetic neuropathy, the amplitude is normal but there is poor correlation between the three regions; the antrum, pylorus and duodenal.

 Treatment Options for Gastroparesis